-34. ADB support for Dhaka-Sylhet road investment will be supplemented for leveraged impact by the Bangladesh SASEC TF-SDP planned for commitment in early 2022.
-This TF-SDP will support expansion of the international transit cargo operation with ECTS, and improve crossborder facilities at Akhaura, Sonamasjid, and Tamabil.
+34. ADB support for the Dhaka-Sylhet Road investment will be supplemented for leveraged impact by the Bangladesh SASEC TF-SDP planned for commitment in early 2022.
+This TF-SDP will support the expansion of the international transit cargo operation with ECTS, and improve cross-border facilities at Akhaura, Sonamasjid, and Tamabil.
 It is planned that more border crossing points (BCPs) will be upgraded with a succeeding TF project.
-Development of this corridor will hinge on two integrated check posts (ICPs) in Dawki and Sutarkandi.
-India's Northeast Region Economic Corridor study recommended ICD at Silchar to facilitate off-border clearance of goods from proximate border points (Sutarkandi, Karimganj).
+Development of this corridor will hinge on two ICPs in Dawki and Sutarkandi.
+India's Northeast Region Economic Corridor study recommended an ICD at Silchar to facilitate off-border clearance of goods from proximate border points (Sutarkandi, Karimganj).
 Operationalization of the BBIN MVA will allow cross-border truck operation without transshipment and further facilitate the connectivity to make Bangladesh as a transit hub in the region.
 Further development is required for road connectivity, but the main constraint in India is the Dawki suspension bridge which has low weight limit.
-Difficult terrain from Dawki to Shillong makes two-laning difficult, even while the section from Shillong to Guwahati has been four-laned and is now commercially busy.
+Difficult terrain from Dawki to Shillong makes the use of two lanes difficult, even while the section from Shillong to Guwahati has been converted to four lanes and is now commercially busy.